|

 uninhabited but is one of the most important

-be the birthplace of Apollo, the Delian games
+be the birthplace of Apollo, and the Delian games

-were held here and the ruins of the city are
+were held here.
+The ruins of the city are

 quite extensive and well worth a visit,